 Policies regarding travel funding can be found in Section 3.3 of the UPAC Requestor Handbook.
 Here are the steps to request funding for travel within the United States:

-2. Fill out your U.S. Travel Funding Request Form
+1. Fill out and Submit your U.S. Travel Funding Request

 It typically takes about three-to-four weeks for a budget to be processed and brought up for review.
 After that time, you’ll receive an email from firstname.lastname@example.org with an RSVP request to one of our Tuesday or Thursday night allocation meetings.
 At your meeting, you’ll discuss your travel experience and budget with a Sub-Committee of about five-to-seven members with a Sub-Committee Chair leading the meeting and one adviser guiding the group.
 After your meeting, you should hear back with an email from email@example.com containing your allocation letter with the Committee’s allocation decision.